 The whole beach is made of small black smooth pebbles called Djúpalónsperlur or the Pearls of Djúpalón.
 These black lava pearls of Djúpalón are also protected.

-You can read much more about these trolls in my travel-blog on Djúpalónssandur.
-And there is a love story connected to these trolls in this area which I have written about in another travel-blog:
+You can read much more about these trolls in my travel-blog about Djúpalónssandur.

-See also my travel-blog on sneaker waves in Reynisfjara in South-Iceland so that you will understand the dangers of these kinds of waves:
+See also my travel-blog about sneaker waves in Reynisfjara in South Iceland so that you will understand the dangers of these kinds of waves:

 At Djúpalónssandur beach you will find 4 differently sized stones called aflraunasteinar or the lifting-stones.
 They were used to measure the strength of fishermen.

-If you want to read about these lifting stones in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, then I have added that story in my side-blog on Djúpalónssandur and Dritvík.
 And a lot more information about this area.
-This travel-blog is getting to be so long that I have to add side-blogs:
+This travel-blog series is getting to be so long that I have to add side-blogs:

 It is possible to hike from Djúpalónssandur beach to Dritvík cove, which is only 1 km west of Djúpalónssandur.